 Creating a To-Do list is lots of fun at Christina Lake.
 There’s so much to do in and on the water, like swimming, fishing, SUP, and kayaking.
 There’s even more outdoor fun with hiking, biking, golfing, horseback riding and more!
 Explore our arts community and enjoy our hospitality at one of our fun-filled events.

 Christina Lake is now the Official Pickleball Capital of Canada!
 There are new Pickleball courts on Park Road.
 Drop in is Monday to Friday, 10 am to noon.

 Over the last 200 years, many intrepid explorers have visited Christina Lake and the surrounding area.
 Christina Lake was part of the region inhabited by the Sinixt First Nations, also known as the Arrow Lakes People.
 They were an Interior Salish people whose territory stretched roughly from the Monashees to Kootenay Lake, from Revelstoke to north-east Washington.

 Age-old pictographs are at several places along the north-east lakeshore—evidence of these first inhabitants and visiting tribes.
 They offer a tantalizing glimpse into our past.

-Christina is the warmest tree-line lake in all of BC.
+Christina is the warmest tree-lined lake in all of BC.
 Dive right in or explore Christina Lake one paddle stroke at a time.
 Investigate the north shore by kayak or canoe and discover ancient pictographs left by First Nations people.
-It’s also a great area to try SUP (stand-up paddle board).
+It’s also a great area to try SUP (stand-up paddleboard).
 For something a little larger, rent a pontoon boat for the weekend and cruise Christina Lake in style.
 Stop for swim breaks or have a picnic on a stretch of quiet shoreline.